 Ernie Els #GameON Autism™ Golf is a new, innovative program, developed by Els for Autism in collaboration with PGA Reach and The First Tee, that gives children and young adults on the spectrum, ages 6-23, access to the game of golf.
 The program is aimed at developing life skills, encouraging social interaction and promoting healthy living through golf.

-A #GameON clinic will be hosted at every one of our 4 Golf Challenges in 2017.
+A #GameON clinic will be hosted at all three of our Golf Challenges in 2018.

 Ernie thanks everyone for their support this past year